willstocks/FiraCode2iScript/README.md

 Originally this was Fira Code v2 + iScript, however Fira Code has now had multiple releases since.
 At some point, I may apply a _minor_ rename to the font to remove the Two/2 so the naming is a bit more... relevant!

+## Installation
-Really simple to install - download the three `.ttf` files and install them on your system.
+This is _really_ simple to install - download the three `.ttf` files and install them on your system.

 Then, launch whatever code editor you use and apply `Fira Code Two iScript` as your font family.